HamletDuFromage/aio-switch-updater/README.md

 ### ⬦ Download cheats
 - Downloads and extracts daily-updated cheat code.
 The program will only extract cheat codes for the games you own.
 By default, this homebrew will overwrite the existing cheats.
 If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools->Cheat Menu`.
-- Since v2.0.0, AIO-Switch-Updater can also download cheat sheets from [`CheatSlips.com`](https://www.cheatslips.com/).
+- Since v2.0.0, AIO-Switch-Updater can also download cheat sheets from [Cheat Slips](https://www.cheatslips.com/).
-- Since v2.6.0, AIO-Switch-Updater can also download individual cheat codes from the GBAtemp database.
+- Since v2.6.0, AIO-Switch-Updater can also download individual cheat codes from the `GBAtemp.net` database.

 ## Extras (in the `Tools` tab)
 - Reboot to specific payload.